jmuticon/kuberenetes-observility/OBSERVABILITY_GUIDE.md

 **How Metrics Are Collected**:
 1. Application exposes `/metrics` endpoint
+2. **Service must have matching label** (`app: backend`) for ServiceMonitor to discover it
-2. Prometheus scrapes via ServiceMonitor
+3. Prometheus scrapes via ServiceMonitor
-3. Metrics appear in Grafana dashboards
+4. Metrics appear in Grafana dashboards

+**Important**: The backend service must have the label `app: backend` for the ServiceMonitor to discover and scrape it.
+Without this label, Prometheus won't find the target.

 **How Traces Are Collected**:
 1. OpenTelemetry SDK auto-instruments Express/MySQL